EBI-Metagenomics/MGnifam/README.md

   3. Integrate fragmentation test (should this be done a priori, during automatic SEED alignment?
 Should it be extended to ALIGN alignment?)

+3. Merge build and load pipelines: just merge `build.py` and `load.py` pipelines into a single file, using build clusters as load input.